 Nat joined Safe Water Network in May 2013.
 He has spent nearly a dozen years in international development, entirely in the water sector.
 Nat started his career at the Water and Sanitation Program (WSP) at the World Bank, both in Washington, DC and Dar es Salaam, Tanzania.
 While at WSP, he helped with donor relations, business planning, and managed a public-private partnership, as well as launching and running WSP's office in Tanzania for three years.
 More recently, Nat worked at charity: water, a New York-based non-profit, where he headed up their Water Programs department.
 Nat holds a BA in English Literature from Brown University and a Masters in Engineering from MIT.

 Dave Colner, Communications Manager

 Dave joined Safe Water Network in July 2011 after receiving his Master of Public Administration in International Nonprofit Management from NYU’s Wagner School of Public Service.
 Prior to this, Dave worked as a Development Assistant at the Center for Global Development, a leading international development think tank in Washington, DC.
 Dave’s previous work and studies have sent him to South Africa, Nicaragua and the Philippines.

-Ryan Hebert, Program Associate
+Ruth Rosenberg, Program Associate